akshaygupta1407/event-booking/README.md

 http://localhost:8080
 ```

-If you prefer testing with Postman, this repository also includes a Postman collection export in the [`curl`](event-booking/curl) file.
+If you prefer testing with Postman, this repository also includes a Postman collection export in [`event-booking-postman-collection.json`](event-booking-postman-collection.json).
 You can import it directly into Postman and run the requests from there.

 ## Environment variables